hpc/charliecloud/doc/ch-image.rst

 =================

-:code:`ch-image` maintains state using normal files and directories located in its *storage directory*; contents include temporary images used for building and various caches.
+:code:`ch-image` maintains state using normal files and directories located in its *storage directory*; contents include various caches and temporary images used for building.

 In descending order of priority, this directory is located at: